-Other credit risks: financing, derivative and cash transactions are only carried out with financial institutions with high credit ratings.
+Regarding other credit risks, financing transactions, derivative instruments and spot transactions are only entered into with financial institutions with high credit ratings.

 iv.
 Liquidity risk

 Vidrala's liquidity risk basically stems from the maturing of current and non-current debt obligations, transactions with derivative instruments and payment commitments with other trade creditors.
 Vidrala's policy is to continually monitor and ensure that sufficient resources are available to meet these obligations, maintain internal control processes through follow-ups of budgets and deviations, and implement any necessary contingency plans.